 - Take Action

 How can we build an economy that might work for all of us, unless we can define what it looks like?
 To define it, we need to say what we want it to look like, and then figure out if we are getting it.
 That means we need to measure our progress in terms of what we really want.
 Luckily, in Vermont, there are a bunch of initiatives aimed at doing just that: measuring what matters.
-So, as part of Vermont’s New Economy Week, On Oct 17th, people can attend an exciting statewide event introducing new ways of measuring our progress.
 These measurements will be the building blocks of a new and sustainable economy in Vermont.

-The keynote speaker will be Gus Speth of the Vermont Law School, author of America the Possible: Manifesto for a New Economy.
+The keynote speaker was Gus Speth of the Vermont Law School, author of America the Possible: Manifesto for a New Economy.

 10 Simple Things You Can Do Today That Will Make You Happier, Backed By Science